 When used in a loop, upon execution, the break instruction terminates the loop for all execution channels enabled by PMask.
 This is performed by updating the per channel IP to the <UIP>.
-In case of all the enabled channels hit the break instruction, a jump will be performed to the instruction based <JIP>. <UIP> should be the offset to the end of the inner most conditional or loop block, <JIP> should be the offset to the first instruction after the loop block.
-In case of the break instruction directly under the loop, the <JIP> and the <UIP> will be the same.
+In case of all the enabled channels hit the break instruction, a jump will be performed to the instruction based <JIP>. <JIP> should be the offset to the end of the inner most conditional or loop block, <UIP> should be the offset to the loop block.

-When used in a switch block, predication is not allowed.
-When executed, the break instruction terminates the current enabled channels for the rest of the switch code block.
-In case of all the channels hit the break instruction, a jump will be performed to the instruction based on <JIP>. <JIP> should be the offset to the first instruction after the switch block. <JIP> and <UIP> must be the same when break is used inside a switch block.
+When break used in a switch block, upon execution, the break instruction terminates the current enabled channels for the rest of the switch code block.
+In case of all the channels hit the break instruction, a jump will be performed to the instruction based on <JIP>. <JIP> should be the offset to the first instruction after the switch block. <UIP> should be the instruction after the entire switch block.
+In case there are multiple breaks inside a single case block, the last break instruction must be unconditional, and all the previous conditional break instructions must have the <JIP> point to the last unconditional break instruction.
+Each case block must end with a break instruction.

 The following table describes the 2 16-bit instruction pointer offset.
-Both the $\langle JIP \rangle$ and $\langle UIP \rangle$ are signed 16-bit numbers, added to IP pre-increment In GEN binary, $\langle JIP \rangle$ and $\langle UIP \rangle$ are at location $\langle src1 \rangle$ and must be of type W (signed word integer).
+Both the <JIP> and <UIP> are signed 16-bit numbers, added to IP pre-increment In binary, <JIP> and <UIP> are at location <src1> and must be of type W (signed word integer).